Building energy monitoring: how to achieve efficient energy monitoring

 Another example.
 If one of your commercial buildings is operationally active from 9 AM-5 PM whilst another from 8 AM-6 PM, energy consumption for the building operating from 8 AM-6 PM will be higher than that of 9 AM-5 PM.

-A widely used approach in conjunction with normalized reporting for energy performance is regression analysis.
+A widely used approach in conjunction with normalised reporting for energy performance is regression analysis.
 Regression analysis is a statistical technique that reliably estimates the dependence of a variable on one or more independent variables.
 In this instance, the dependent variable is energy consumption, whilst the independent variable could be occupancy, productivity or ambient temperature.
 Using this approach, you can get a reliable estimate of energy use based on things like weather, occupancy, productivity, and so on, as well as understand the impact of energy conservation measures (ECM).

 Of course, the challenge is ensuring all the data is available in the first place – which is precisely why we mentioned data consolidation as our second energy management tip.